 Nora Krohn

 New York City-based violist Nora Krohn's career as a performer, educator, and writer explores the confluence of artistic expression, self-reflection, and health.
 Her orchestral work has taken her to four continents and venues such as Carnegie Hall, Lincoln Center, the Kimmel Center, and the Teatro Colón.
 Former Principal of the Bridgeport Symphony, former Assistant Principal of the Ridgefield Symphony, and former section violist in the Greenwich Symphony, Nora is a frequent guest of other orchestras throughout the Northeast US.
 She toured Japan twice as Principal of the Balkan Chamber Orchestra, appearing live in concert and on national radio and television to champion the possibility of peace and reconciliation through music.
-An emerging recitalist, her commitment to thoughtful and diverse programming has charmed audiences at numerous recital series throughout the US and Canada, most recently the Oasis Musicale series at Christ Church Cathedral in downtown Montreal.
+An emerging recitalist, her commitment to thoughtful and diverse programming has charmed audiences at numerous recital series throughout the US and Canada, most recently the Oasis Musicale series at Christ Church Cathedral in Montreal.

 Following her recovery from focal dystonia under the guidance of the Till Approach, Nora has become an ardent advocate of healthy musicianship, and enjoys spreading knowledge about injury prevention and healing far and wide.
 This focus on physical health as well as mindfulness also forms the backbone of her pedagogy, no matter the students' age or level.
 She has taught at Sunnyside String School, Turtle Bay Music School, the Art of Practicing Institute, and the Youth Orchestra of St. Luke's, and currently maintains a private studio in New York City and online.